schalowj/panopticon/README.md

 Panopticon is written in *python 3* and both that and *cherrypy* are required.
 The included scripts for generating test alerts also require *requests*.

-Eventually, it will be available via *pip*, but today...copy and run any way you can run a CherryPY server.
+Eventually, it will be available via *pip*, but today...copy and run any way you can run a *cherrypy* server.
 The most straight-forward:

     cd /wherever/you/put/the/files
     python panopticon.py  (or python3 panopticon.py if you are on a Linux distro that is trying to have both Python 3 and 2.7)